European Union

 Other legislative developments

 The Commission published a proposal for a Data Act in early 2022, which includes provisions “ensuring fairness in how the value from using data is shared among businesses, consumers and accountable public bodies.”
-A public consultation on the proposal closed in June.
-It will require operators of “smart” (Internet of Things) devices to enable customers to access all the data generated by their devices, as well as provide government access to data resources under specific circumstances (such as public emergencies).
+The Act was agreed between the Parliament and Council in the summer of 2023.
+It will require operators of “smart” (Internet of Things) devices to enable customers to access all the data generated by their devices, and make it easier for users of cloud services to switch providers, as well as provide government access to data resources under specific circumstances (such as public emergencies).
 Two of the responsible officials provided commentaries.

 The prospect of significant EU legislative reform on merger control is limited, given the preference of significant Member States such as France for industrial policy building up “European champions.”
-A “New Competition Tool” envisaged by the Commission as part of the DMA/DSA package disappeared from the final proposals.
+A “New Competition Tool” (similar to the UK’s powerful “market investigations”) envisaged by the Commission as part of the DMA/DSA package disappeared from the final proposals (apparently after facing serious political opposition from major European retailers and telecoms firms).
 Germany published a legal opinion arguing merger control measures could be included in the Digital Markets Act, but other member states, and some academics, argued the DMA’s internal market harmonisation legal basis ruled this out.
-Germany’s (Green party) junior minister for competition policy has restated his government’s preference for a more structural approach, and it seems likely such measures could be included in the next revision of the country’s competition law.
+Germany’s (Green party) junior minister for competition policy has restated his government’s preference for a more structural approach, and included it in a revision of the country’s competition law.

 Instead, the Commission has since 19 February 2021 (before its updated merger guidance was even published) used its discretion under the Merger Regulation to encourage member states to refer cases that would not meet EU or even national turnover requirements, but “where the turnover of at least one of the companies concerned does not reflect its actual or future competitive potential.
 This could be the case of a start-up or recent entrant with significant competitive potential or an important innovator.
 It can be also the case of an actual or potential important competitive force, or of a company with access to competitively significant assets or with products or services that are key inputs or components for other industries.”